-On February 4, 2019, Gov. Phil Murphy signed A-15, which sets New Jersey on the path to raise the minimum wage to $15 by 2024.
-The new law raises the minimum wage in increments, increasing the wage to $10 per hour on July 1, 2019 and to $11 on January 1, 2020.
-Thereafter, the minimum wage will increase $1 every year until reaching $15 per hour in 2024.
-The minimum wage will increase at a slower rate for small businesses with less than six, seasonal businesses, and farm labor.
-Also included in this bill is an increase in tipped workers’ minimum wage rates and a training wage.
-This Fast Facts helps employers understand when and how these changes are coming, and in what ways they will be affected.
+On Feb.
+4, 2019, Gov. Phil Murphy signed A-15, which set New Jersey on the path to raise the minimum wage in increments to $15 an hour by 2024.
+The law raised the minimum wage to $10 per hour on July 1, 2019 and then to $11 per hour on Jan.
+1, 2020.
+Currently, the minimum wage is set to increase $1 every year until reaching $15 per hour in 2024.
+The minimum wage will increase at a slower rate for small businesses with six or fewer employees, seasonal businesses, and farm labor.
+The bill also effectively increased tipped workers’ minimum wage rates and increased the training wage.
+On Aug.
+3, 2020 the Department of Labor and Work Force Development issued new rule adoptions.
+This Fast Fact helps employers understand when and how these changes are coming, and in what ways they will be affected.

-Between 2008 and 2016, legislation to increase New Jersey’s minimum wage was introduced five times.
+Between 2008 and 2016, legislation to increase New Jersey’s minimum wage was introduced five times without success.
 Three years after former Gov. Chris Christie vetoed the 2016 bill to raise the minimum wage to $15 per hour, a similar bill was signed by Governor Murphy, fulfilling one of his priority campaign promises.
-New Jersey has joined California, Washington D.C., Illinois, and Massachusetts as the lone states to implement pathways to a $15 per hour minimum wage.
+New Jersey has joined California, Connecticut, Washington D.C., Illinois, Maryland, Massachusetts, and New York in enacting pathways to a $15 per hour minimum wage.

 —General Compliance Information—